Breaking Changes to Database Engine Features in SQL Server 2017 (14.x)

 - SQL Server 2005

-SQL Server 2014 documentation is still processed by search engines.
+SQL Server 2014 documentation is still available on our main Docs address.

 Deprecated Database Engine Features in SQL Server 2016